World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 --Chris Wayan

-LISTS AND LINKS: I'm Just Not Myself Today! - age changes in dreams - kids - school - outsiders - social class - topdogs & underdogs - fashion - play - freedom - doubles, twins, alter egos - more Mary Arnold-Forster
+LISTS AND LINKS: I'm Just Not Myself Today! - you transform inside a dream - age-bent dreams - kids - school - outsiders - social class - topdogs & underdogs - fashion - play - freedom - doubles, twins, alter egos - more Mary Arnold-Forster

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books